-It’s also clear to me that they see you as just another paying customer and not someone who deserves personal, thoughtful feedback.
+It’s also clear that they see you as just another paying customer and not someone who deserves personal, thoughtful feedback.

 I know that it looks like they’ve provided specific feedback on your resume, but what I see is a standard critique document that includes some copy and paste text from your resume.

-It pains me to see people pay for these kinds of reviews when the truth is there is a very clear way to get a new job, and it’s through customized resumes and a targeted job search.
+It pains me to see people pay for these kinds of reviews when the truth is there is an obvious way to get a new job, and it’s through customized resumes and a targeted job search.

 Closing Remarks about Resume Factories